Terms of Service

 3.9.1.
 Cancellation by Postscript.
 Postscript may immediately cancel Customer’s Subscription Term without notification to Customer under the following circumstances:

 3.9.3.
 Cancellation by Customer.
-Customer may cancel its subscription at any time through the Postscript Platform or by providing written notice to Postscript at least five (5) business days prior to the expiration of the then-current Subscription Term.
-Customer will continue to have access to the Postscript subscription service through the end of its billing period.
-POSTSCRIPT DOES NOT PROVIDE REFUNDS OR CREDITS FOR ANY CANCELLATIONS THAT OCCUR BEYOND THE INITIAL 30 DAYS.
+Customer may cancel its subscription of the Services at any time through the Postscript Platform or by providing written notice to Postscript at least five (5) business days prior to the expiration of the then-current Subscription Term, with such cancellation effective as of the end of the then-current Subscription Term.
+Customer will continue to have access to the Services through the end of such Subscription Term and all Fees for such period shall remain due and payable.
+POSTSCRIPT DOES NOT PROVIDE REFUNDS OR CREDITS FOR ANY CANCELLATIONS EXCEPT AS PROVIDED IN SECTION 3.5.
 To cancel, email your account representative.

 4. PROPRIETARY RIGHTS